ThePragmaticFox/nodejs_http_ssi_server/README.md

 i.e. only a single file is parsed per directive.
 A path can be specified with double, single or without quotes.
 That being the exception, the parsing is quite strict otherwise.
 The path must be relative and contained in the directory of the current .shtml document that is being parsed.
 Additionally, the pattern "../" is not allowed in the path for simplicity reasons.

+## Important Note

-**Important** For simplicity reasons, we assume .shtml and directive attribute files to be utf-8 encoded.
+For simplicity reasons, we assume .shtml and directive attribute files to be utf-8 encoded.

 ## Description